NT records first COVID-19 case since April

 “This is not a case of community transmission.”

-Queensland authorities will check on people who left the flight in Brisbane while Victoria health officials will also investigate the case to try to determine the source of the man’s infection.
+Queensland authorities will check on people who left the flight in Brisbane while Victorian health officials will also investigate the case to try to determine the source of the man’s infection.

 “What’s important is that everything that we have put in place seems to have worked and Territorians need to be assured that there’s no risk to the community,” he said.